Frequently asked questions about seahorses

 How long is the pregnancy and how big are the young?

 Pregnancy lasts about two weeks to one month, the length decreasing with increasing temperature.
 At the end of gestation the male goes into labour (usually at night), pumping and thrusting for hours to release his brood.
 Young are miniature adult seahorses, independent from birth, and receive no further parental care.
 Newborns of most species measure between 7 and 12 mm.
 Most males give birth to around 100-200 babies, however the smaller species can have a few as five, and one Hippocampus reidi male gave birth to 1572 young!

 What is the conservation status of the seahorse?

 Seahorse behaviour and ecology make them very vulnerable to over-exploitation.
 In the World Conservation Union (IUCN) Red list of Threatened Species, 11 of the 41 seahorse species that have been assessed so far are listed as Vulnerable, with one listed as Endangered, one as Near Threatened and one as Least Concern.
-The other 29 are listed as Data Deficient, demonstrating the lack of knowledge of seahorse biology, and the urgent need for more research.
+The other 27 are listed as Data Deficient demonstrating the lack of knowledge of seahorse biology, and the urgent need for more research.
 The Red List also indicates the need for the development of conservation programs.
 For more information about the IUCN Red List, see www.iucnredlist.org.

 What threatens seahorses?